 A = θ⁄360° × πr2

 What is the area of a circle with radius 6?

-You are having a circular Jacuzzi built in your backyard.
-If the surface of the water will have an area of 12.57 m2, what is the diameter of the Jacuzzi?
+You're having a circular Jacuzzi built in your backyard.
+If the surface of the water will have an area of 12.57 m2, what's the diameter of the Jacuzzi?

-A circular garden is enclosed in a fence that is 26 feet long.
-How big is the garden?
+A circular garden is enclosed by a fence that's 26 feet long.
+What's the garden's area?

 What is the area of the circle with a radius of 7 cm?